jyotirmaygithub/EcoMart/README.md

 - **Additional Libraries**: Compromise (NLP), React-Toastify, React-Awesome-Slider, React-Confetti

 ## Demo Credentials (to get admin access)
+ Please navigate to the login section and use the following credentials to gain admin access.
+If you are already logged in, please log out first and then use these credentials.

 - **Email (Admin)**: jyotirmay2000gupta@gmail.com
 - **Password**: 22812410